dj103059/MoviesInformationRetriever/README.md

 Specifications :
  - Our database is RDF files and the structures is RDFS files.
- - We will use SPARQL request with Jena.
+ - We will use SPARQL request with Corese.
  - progamatic language : Java.
  - for symplify the test, we only ask yes/no questions.
  - It will be in english.